-This seemed like a worthy challenge to complete this walk, and to try and locate and perhaps visit the sections the other blogs did not reach.
+This seemed like a worthy challenge to complete this walk, and to try and locate and perhaps visit the sections that other bloggers did not reach: The obscured sections.
+These are documented sections of wall, but those which are situated in private buildings, and so not generally accessible to the public.

-I knew I had previously seen the locations numbers 1 to 3, which are the sections visible close by Tower Hill tube station, including Cooper's Row which is a huge section of Roman and Medieval wall in the courtyard of "The Grange City Hotel" (well documented and photographed in other blogs) but points 3a and 4 on the map, in America Square and Vine Street had me baffled.
-The booklet text refers to a blue tiled information panel visible on the left in a small square on Vine Street just north of a street called Crosswall (There's a clue in the name).
+I knew I had previously visted the locations numbered 1 to 3 of the Roman Wall Walk map, which are the sections visible close by Tower Hill tube station, including Cooper’s Row which is a huge section of Roman and Medieval wall in the courtyard of “The Grange City Hotel” (well documented and photographed in other blogs).
+However locations 3a and 4 on the map, in America Square and Vine Street had me baffled.
+The booklet text refers to a blue tiled information panel visible on the left in a small square on Vine Street just north of a street called Crosswall (There’s a clue in the name).

 Before putting foot to pavement I tried Google's StreetView and could not see where this sign was situated.
 Some of the blogs I referred to alluded to this point too, and also referred to section "visible through a glass panel" in America Square on the south-side of Crosswall.